chaxus/ran/packages/docs/src/article/designMode.md

 ### 4.5 Builder Pattern

-> Builder Pattern：Also known as the creator pattern, it separates the construction of a complex object from its representation, allowing the same construction process to create different representations.
+> Builder Pattern: Also known as the creator pattern, it separates the construction of a complex object from its representation, allowing the same construction process to create different representations.

 The factory pattern is mainly for the creation of object instances or class clusters (abstract factories), concerned with the final output (creation) is what, not concerned with the creation process.
 The builder pattern is concerned with the entire process of creating the object, down to every detail of creating the object.